-After administering the product to the student, the designated caregiver shall immediately remove it from school premises or the school bus.
 The product may not be administered in a manner that, in the opinion of the District or school, would create a disruption to the educational environment or cause exposure of the product to other students.
 A school employee shall not be required to administer the product.

-Discipline of a student for being administered a product by a designated caregiver pursuant to this policy is prohibited.
+Discipline of a student for being administered a product by a designated caregiver, or by a school nurse or administrator, or who self-administers a product under the direct supervision of a school nurse or administrator pursuant to this policy is prohibited.
 The District may not deny a student attendance at a school solely because he or she requires administration of the product during school hours.